byroot/byroot.github.io/_posts/2024-12-16-optimizing-ruby-json-part-1.markdown

 spent in JSON's own `isLegalUTF8`, and also `1.9%` in `rb_enc_str_asciionly_p`, which is the `C` API version of `String#ascii_only?`.

 The reason this is surprising is that Ruby string have some internal property called a `coderange`.
-For most string operations, Ruby does need to known if it's properly encoded, and for some operations, it can take shortcuts if the string only contains ASCII.
+For most string operations, Ruby does need to know if it's properly encoded, and for some operations, it can take shortcuts if the string only contains ASCII.

 Since scanning a string to validate its encoding is somewhat costly, it keeps that property around so a string is only scanned once as long as it's not mutated.